0xcert/framework/docs/api/ethereum.md

 | options.clientId | A string representing the Bitski client ID.
 You get the client ID by creating a [developer account](https://developer.bitski.com/) on Bitski.
 | options.credentialsId | A string representing the Bitski credentials ID.
 You get the credentials ID by creating a [developer account](https://developer.bitski.com/) on Bitski.
 | options.credentialsSecret | A `string` representing the Bitski secret.
 You get the credentials secret by creating a [developer account](https://developer.bitski.com/) on Bitski.
 | options.mutationTimeout | A number representing the number of milliseconds in which a mutation times out.
-Defaults to3600000.
+Defaults to 3600000.
 You can set it to -1 to disable timeout.
 | options.orderGatewayId | A `string` representing an Ethereum address of the [order gateway](/#public-addresses).
 | options.networkName | A string representing the Ethereum network we will connect to.
 | options.requiredConfirmations | An `integer` representing the number of confirmations needed for mutations to be considered confirmed.
 It defaults to `1`.